-There may be instances when you are asked to submit both electronically and a hard copy.

-This should only occur where graphic or mathematical formatting of text could be affected by online submission.
+There may be instances when you are asked to submit both an electronic copy and a hard copy of your work, but this should only occur where graphic or mathematical formatting of text could be affected by online submission.
 In this situation the module coordinator/leader must ensure that instructions to students are clearly stated in module handbooks.
-In the case of such multiple submissions the time of submission shall be deemed to be that of the later of the online and hard copy submissions.
+In the case of such multiple submissions the time of submission shall be deemed to be that of the later of the online and hard copy submissions

-The full policy on coursework submission forms Appendix Q to the Code of Practice on Assessment which can be accessed at liverpool.ac.uk/aqsd/academic-codes-of-practice/code-of-practice-on-assessment/
+The full policy on coursework submission forms Appendix Q to the Code of Practice on Assessment which can be accessed at liverpool.ac.uk/aasd/academiccodes-of-practice/code-of-practiceon-assessment/